 Children at Gunpowder

-Children are integral to the life of the Meeting at Gunpowder.
-Friends at Gunpowder strive to create a space that is welcoming and nurturing for everyone – to provide an opportunity for people of all ages to grow spiritually.
-Our children begin each Sunday, which we call First Day, by accompanying their parents to Meeting for Worship.
-Friends welcome their presence and expect the wiggles, giggles and whispers that accompany them.
-After 15 minutes of worship with all the gathered Friends, teachers lead the children out of the Meeting room to their activities.
-Children are provided with lessons that nurture religious and spiritual growth, and support social justice values found in the Quaker Testimonies.
-Children’s activities are experiential.
+Children have been integral to the life of the Meeting at Gunpowder.
+Friends at Gunpowder have striven to create a space that is welcoming and nurturing for everyone – to provide an opportunity for people of all ages to grow spiritually.
+Our children have traditionally begun each Sunday, which we call First Day, by accompanying their parents to Meeting for Worship.
+Friends have welcomed their presence and expected the wiggles, giggles and whispers that accompany them.
+After 15 minutes of worship with all the gathered Friends, teachers led the children out of the Meeting room to their activities.
+Children were provided with lessons to nurture religious and spiritual growth, and support social justice values found in the Quaker Testimonies.
+Children’s activities were experiential.

 “I want that we should all show our faith by our works, by our honesty and justice and mercy and love; I want love to begin with little children; they should be governed by love, and by love only…Children love peace.
 The little child knows when it says, Mother, I love everybody.
 There is a Divine instinct in them which prompts to this feeling.”